jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 Life is depicted as having a four-fold purpose out of which, Dharma, Artha and Kama form the first trio, Moksha being the ultimate goal of life.

-### Verses 13 and 14

-The creator having created the stellar circle along with the planets, placed the star at the beginning of the circle.
+<sup>13-14</sup> The creator having created the stellar circle along with the planets, placed the star at the beginning of the circle.

 He put them in constant revolution, at the same time putting the extreme 2 stars (on either side) in a fixed position.